Vizzuality/science-data-engineer-challenge/README.md

 If you want to go an extra mile and surprise us

 - Share an initial exploration of the input datasets with some visualization in a notebook or similar medium.
-- A Map the results.
+- A map with the results.
 - Do you think something is missing/you can add useful features?
 Go for it!

 ### Tools